-The relative weight, for purposes of identifying prevailing market price, of the pricing information obtained from the factors set forth above depends on the facts and circumstances surrounding the comparison transaction (i.e., whether the dealer in the comparison transaction was on the same side of the market as the dealer is in the subject transaction, timeliness of the information, and, with respect to the final factor listed above, the relative spread of the quotations in the similar security to the quotations in the subject security).
+The relative weight, for purposes of identifying prevailing market price, of the pricing information obtained from the factors set forth above depends on the degree of similarity of the facts and circumstances [surrounding] of the comparison transaction compared to the subject transaction (i.e., [whether the dealer in the comparison transaction was on the same side of the market as the dealer is in the subject transaction, timeliness of the information, and, with respect to the final factor listed above, the relative spread of the quotations in the similar security to the quotations in the subject security] if other factors are equal, a comparison transaction would have a higher degree of similarity to the subject transaction, if for example, the dealer in the comparison transaction is on the same side of the market as the dealer in the subject transaction, or with respect to the final factor listed above, quotations in the similar security are at approximately the same prices and spread as the quotations and spreads of the subject security at the time of the subject transaction relative to quotations in other "similar" securities being reviewed).

-(7) Finally, if information concerning the prevailing market price of the subject security cannot be obtained by applying any of the above factors, [NASD] FINRA or its members may consider as a factor in assessing the prevailing market price of a debt security the prices or yields derived from economic models (e.g., discounted cash flow models) that take into account measures such as credit quality, interest rates, industry sector, time to maturity, call provisions and any other embedded options, coupon rate, and face value; and consider all applicable pricing terms and conventions (e.g., coupon frequency and accrual methods).
-Such models currently may be in use by bond dealers or may be specifically developed by regulators for surveillance purposes.

-(8) Because the ultimate evidentiary issue is the prevailing market price, isolated transactions or isolated quotations generally will have little or no weight or relevance in establishing prevailing market price.
+- (7) Finally, if information concerning the prevailing market price of the subject security cannot be obtained by applying any of the above factors, [NASD] FINRA or its members may consider as a factor in assessing the prevailing market price of a debt security the prices or yields derived from economic models (e.g., discounted cash flow models) that take into account measures such as credit quality, interest rates, industry sector, time to maturity, call provisions and any other embedded options, coupon rate, and face value; and consider all applicable pricing terms and conventions (e.g., coupon frequency and accrual methods).
+Such models currently may be in use by bond dealers or may be specifically developed by regulators for surveillance purposes. - (8) Because the ultimate evidentiary issue is the prevailing market price, isolated transactions or isolated quotations generally will have little or no weight or relevance in establishing prevailing market price.
 For example, in considering yields of "similar" securities, except in extraordinary circumstances, members may not rely exclusively on isolated transactions or a limited number of transactions that are not fairly representative of the yields of transactions in "similar" securities taken as a whole.